Japan’s Stunning Blend of History, Culture, and Nature Known For Breathtaking Beauty

 Upon entering the Imperial Palace Plaza, visitors are greeted by the breathtaking rows of Ochirindai and thousands of black pines.
 The iconic Nijubashi Bridge, a symbol of the garden, is a must-see attraction.
 While some visitors mistakenly identify the Seimon-tetsubashi and Seimon-ishibashi bridges as the Nijubashi, the Nijubashi officially refers to the Seimon-tetsubashi Bridge.

-Another must-see is the statue of Kusunoki Masashige, a loyal retainer of the Kenmu Restoration, located near Subway Hibiya Station.
-This 8-meter statue is considered to be one of the three statues of Tokyo alongside that of Saigo Takamori in Ueno Park and Omura Masujiro in Yasukuni-jinja Shrine.
+Another notable landmark is the statue of Kusunoki Masashige, an impressive 8-meter statue located near Subway Hibiya Station.
+This statue is one of Tokyo’s three prominent statues, the others being Saigo Takamori in Ueno Park and Omura Masujiro in Yasukuni-jinja Shrine.

 The garden’s beauty extends beyond its striking appearance, as it also has a rich and fascinating history dating back to the 15th century when it was a part of the Edo Castle.
 Despite enduring damage from fires and wars throughout the centuries, many of the garden’s original gates, bridges, watchtowers, and stone walls remain intact and have been designated as Special Historic Sites and Important Cultural Properties of Japan.

 In addition to its historical significance, the garden also boasts modern attractions such as the Wadakura Fountain Park, built to celebrate Japanese emperor weddings.
 This park provides a tranquil setting to unwind and relax amidst the serene surroundings.
 The garden’s peaceful ambiance, combined with the picturesque moats surrounding the royal palace, offers a perfect escape from the city’s hustle and bustle.